-- · considers the independence of the Association's external auditors, Mazars LLP, and identifies any actual or perceived threats to their independence and/or conflicts of interest they may have within the regulatory or professional requirements governing them as auditors of the annual Report and Financial Statements; - · liaises closely with the Association's external auditors in the planning and conduct of the audit of the annual Report and Financial Statements;
+considers the independence of the Association's external auditor, Mazars LLP, and identifies any actual or perceived threats to their independence and/or conflicts of interest they may have within the regulatory or professional requirements governing them as auditor of the annual Report and Financial Statements;

-- receives reports from the auditors, particularly in relation to their findings on key audit matters concerning the annual Report and Financial Statements: - in conjunction with reports received from the Chief Actuary, scrutinises the methodology adopted in setting the Association's closing technical provisions and the quantum thereof as stated in the Association's annual Report and Financial Statements and the Association's Solvency and Financial Condition Report; - · considers the external audit report and the contents of the auditors' management letter in connection with the annual Report and Financial Statements; and - meets with the auditors independently of the Managers to discuss any matters of concern.
+liaises closely with the Association's external auditor in the planning and conduct of the audit of the annual Report and Financial Statements; receives reports from the auditor, particularly in relation to their findings on key audit matters concerning the annual Report and Financial Statements;

+in conjunction with reports received from the Chief Actuary, scrutinises the methodology adopted in setting the Association's closing technical provisions and the quantum thereof as stated in the Association's annual Report and Financial Statements and the Association's Solvency and Financial Condition Report; considers the external audit report and the contents of the auditor's management letter in connection with the annual Report and Financial matters of concern.

+Statements; and • meets with the auditor independently of the Managers to discuss any

-The Audit Group is satisfied that the external auditors remain independent; fees received from the Association by Mazars LLP in respect of non-audit work remain de minimis.
+The Audit Group is satisfied that the external auditor remains independent.
+During the course of 2020/2021 Mazars LLP did not receive any fees from the Association in respect of non-audit work.

-The valuation of the Association's technical provisions is always an area of particular focus for both the Audit Group and the external auditors; Mazars LLP concluded that the provisions were adequately stated and consistently prudent.
+The valuation of the Association's technical provisions is always an area of particular focus for both the Audit Group and the external auditor; Mazars LLP concluded that the technical provisions as at 30 September 2021 were fairly stated and consistent with the evidence obtained.

-The external audit proceeded smoothly and no matters of concern were raised by the auditors.
+The external audit proceeded smoothly and no matters of concern were raised by the auditor.

-The Audit Group is also charged to make recommendations to the Board concerning the appointment or reappointment of the external auditors.

-The Association last put the external audit out to tender in 2016; the audit was awarded to Grant Thornton but on its resignation in 2018 subsequently awarded to Mazars LLP in 2018.
-This is therefore Mazars' third audit but Sam Porritt's fourth as audit partner (Sam having been audit partner while at Grant Thornton in 2016).
-The Audit Group recommended to the Board that Mazars LLP be reappointed for 2021.
+The Audit Group is also charged to make recommendations to the Board concerning the appointment or reappointment of the external auditor.
+The Association last put the external audit out to tender in 2016; the audit was awarded to Grant Thornton but on its resignation in 2018 it was subsequently awarded to Mazars LLP in 2018.
+This is therefore Mazars' fourth audit but Sam Porritt's fifth and final audit as audit partner (Sam having been audit partner while at Grant Thornton in 2016).
+The Audit Group recommended to the Board that Mazars LLP be reappointed for 2022.